 Video compositing relies on both a high amount of CPU cores and high clockspeed.
-Therefore we recommend 6-core, 8-core and 12-core processors over 3.0GHz.
-According to benchmarks, dual processor configurations provide the best performance.
+Therefore we recommend a 6- to 12-core processor over 3.0GHz.

 Note: Flame is only compatible with Linux, not Windows.
 CentOS Linux is recommended for your configuration.

 In general, 3-6GB of RAM per CPU core is recommended.
 For example, if you select a single 12-core processor, 32GB will suffice for basic tasks or 64GB for more demanding workloads.

 With video editing, the amount of RAM required generally depends on the resolution of the video and the complexity of your timeline.
 As a general rule of thumb we recommend 24GB/32GB/48GB if you work with 1080p footage, 48GB/64GB/96GB for 4K footage, 96GB/128GB/196GB for 6K footage, and 196GB/256/384GB if you work with 8K footage.